 JapanFest, now in its 36th year, typically draws 25,000 visitors.
 Organized by the and the Japan America Society of Georgia and supported by the Consulate General of Japan in Atlanta, the festival is designed to promote understanding between Japanese and Americans in the Southeast.

 Purchase tickets in advance from the website and skip the lines!
 Tickets are

 $13 (Before July 31st), $16 (August 1st to 15th), $20 (at the door.)
 Children aged 6 or younger are free.
 Teachers can bring their students to JapanFest for free by applying online at www.japanfest.org.
 Larger organizations can save money by purchasing advanced ticket packages online.

-JapanFest is not possible without the help of over 200 volunteers.
-To fill out an application, please visit www.japanfest.org.
-For more information, call 404-842-0736 or visit www.japanfest.org.
+JapanFest would not be possible without the help of over 150 volunteers.
+To fill out an application, please visit https://www.japanfest.org/participate and click on “Volunteer”.

 For more information, call 404-842- 0736 or visit www.japanfest.org.

 Know Before You Go & Tips for Enjoying JapanFest!